vsao/SKILL/README.md

 ## SKILL Programming Notations
 - Notation by other languages: `fun( arg1 arg2 .....)`
 - Notation by Lisp language  : `(fun arg1 arg2 .....)`

+## Cadence SKILL language at a glance
+SKILL is command language of cadence environment.
+Whenever we use menus, bindkyes etc. the cadence software triggers SKILL functions to complete the tasks.
+Other SKILL functions compute or retrieve data from designs.
+We can enter SKILL functions directly on a command line insted of gui mode.

+### Invoking a SKILL Function